 Public intoxication is not tolerated; it is illegal to drink alcoholic beverages in public, on the street, beaches, in parks, etc.

 The UAE Dirham (AED or Dh) is pegged to the US Dollar.
 Notes are in denominations of Dh1000, 500, 200, 100, 50, 20, 10 and 5.
 Coins are in denominations of Dh1, and 50, 25, 10, 5 and 1 fils.
 One dirham = 100 fils.

-Moneychangers and ATM’s can be found in the main cities; occasionally in hotels.
-You can also change money at the airport, banks and most hotels The latter at a higher rate of exchange.
+Moneychangers and ATM’s can be found in the main cities; in shopping malls and many hotels.
+You can also change money at the airport, banks (ATMs) and most hotels.

 Credit Cards such as American Express, Diners Club, MasterCard and Visa are widely accepted.
 Check with your credit or debit card company for details of merchant acceptability and other services which may be available.
 There are no restrictions on the import and export of both local and foreign currency.